 It is essential that work to address issues of racism and equality should take place at every opportunity through the taught curriculum, as an integral part of a whole school approach to policy development in this area.
-Overt curricular areas may be: Religious Education, and PSHE.
-However, opportunities should not be missed, for example in the teaching of History and Geography or other curriculum areas.
+Overt curricular areas may be: Religious Education, Citizenship, Personal and Social Education.
+However, opportunities should not be missed, for example in the teaching of History and Geography.